RootLearning/CP-Automation/SpecificationsforTestAutomation.md

 No need to give the input and output by themselves.

-Time consumption and the accuracy for the input and output are optimized here!
+Time consumption and the accuracy are optimized here!

 ## **STEP 4**

 ### Compare and show the mismatch:

-* If both outputs are the same, the code is ready to upload in the contest
+* If both outputs are the same, the code is ready to upload in the contest.

-* else,the user have to recheck or modify the code according to the requirements.
+* else,the users have to recheck or modify the code according to the requirements.

-* Our tool should clearly show the mismatch between the expected and logic code text file,so that it will be effective for the user to find their mistakes.
+* Our tool should clearly show the mismatch between the expected and logic code text  output file,so that it will be effective for the user to find their mistakes.

 ### Why automated comparison?

-Without using our tool, the user should manually check the logic output and the expected output and find the mismatch.
+Without using our tool, the users manually check the logic output and the expected output and find the mismatch.

 But in our tool, we can automate the comparison and show where the mismatch occurs.